kulkarnipreetam/precipitation-forecast-ml/README.md

   - Probability of precipitation (Stage 1)
   - Predicted intensity in mm (Stage 2)
   - Historical trend charts and feature importance visualizations.
-- The focus will remain on **precipitation forecasting**, not just rainfall, for city-agnostic accuracy.
+- The focus will remain on **precipitation forecasting**, not just rainfall, with **dedicated models trained per city** to capture local weather dynamics more accurately.

 ---